acnaweb/gitflow/README.md

 # Gitflow

-Continuous integration and continous deployment using Gitflow
+Continuous integration and continuous deployment using Gitflow

 ## O Gitflow